-Mobile apps often promise to get you to study one of the several foreign tongues by spending a few minutes in a day.
+Mobile apps often promise to help you study one of several foreign tongues by spending a few minutes a day on them.

 But can you really learn a language through an app?

 Are they useful or a total waste of time?
-With that in mind, let’s find out some disadvantages of language apps.
+Let’s consider some of the disadvantages of language apps.

-Nowadays, smartphones are ubiquitous, and you can do a lot with one.
+Nowadays, smartphones are ubiquitous, and you can do much with one.

-You can get in touch with friends and family, check out the latest news, listen to music, order food, play games, book a taxi, and much more.
+You can contact friends and family, check out the latest news, listen to music, order food, play games, book a taxi, and more.

 You can also use your cell phone to learn a foreign language.